 Once you’ve completed your I-20 form, the next form you’ll need to complete is a DS-160.

 The DS-160 form is an application form for a non-immigrant visa.
-You can get started here.
+You can get started by applying online.

 When you begin your application, you’ll want to write down your provided Application ID displayed on the top right hand corner of the page - you’ll need it to sign in again.
 Save your application frequently, as you’ll need it to either continue your application or sign in again later.